 Final Words of Wisdom

-Knowing how to shrink a shirt can be a brilliant way to customise your closet, but be careful: ultra-high heat can be tough on fabrics, so shrink with caution.
-Be sure to try on your tee between rounds of shrinking to ensure the perfect fit, and you’ll be ready to show off your favourite new (old) t-shirt in no time.
+Knowing how to shrink a shirt can be a brilliant way to customize your closet, but be careful: Ultra-high heat can be tough on fabrics, so shrink with caution.
+Be sure to try on your tee between rounds of shrinking to ensure the perfect fit, and you'll be ready to show off your favorite new (old) T-shirt in no time.

 Shop T-Shirts You (Hopefully) Won't Have to Shrink